-- Tutoring-LEAP staff have long helped students with homework, but the board is currently working with LEAP staff to put in place a more structured program to serve families who would like additional academic support for their children. - Increased collaboration with Magic Garden-For two years, LEAP has run a "reading buddy" program that allows children from our program to take supervised visits to Magic Garden to read a chosen book to the preschoolers.
-This program is modeled after the kindergarten/third grade reading program at Smith School.
+- Increased collaboration with Magic Garden-For two years, LEAP has run a "reading buddy" program that allows children from our program to take supervised visits to Magic Garden to read a chosen book to the preschoolers.
+This program is modeled after the kindergarten/ third-grade reading program at Smith School.
 The feedback from Magic Garden teachers and from LEAP students has been strongly positive. - Technology upgrade-In the fall of 2013, LEAP secured 15 new computers for use by the students.
-By not only expanding access to computers, but improving their quality, LEAP is now able to support all children who need to use a computer to complete homework assignments.
+By not only expanding access to computers, but also improving their quality, LEAP is now able to support all children who need to use a computer to complete homework assignments.
 In the past, children would often need to wait for turns, or would be challenged by older, slower technology.
-LEAP now houses a dedicated computer lab that allows students to achieve in a school-like atmosphere in addition to providing a space for special activities and tech classes. - Einstein's Workshop-LEAP's technology upgrade has allowed the program to initiate a collaboration with Einstein's Workshop (http://www.einsteinsworkshop.com/), a local company founded to help children "explore the creative side of science, technology, engineering and math (STEM)."
-LEAP has begun offering these classes through the Town of Lincoln Parks and Recreation Department in attempt to reach out to the all of the town community.
-LEAP is currently organizing a session of Wednesday afternoon classes to help students learn an MIT-created introductory programming language and a second class based on 3-D CAD printing and modeling. - Hour of Code-In December of 2014, LEAP joined 100 million students around the globe by participating in "An Hour of Code" (code.org).
+LEAP now houses a dedicated computer lab, updated yearly, that allows students to achieve in a school-like atmosphere in addition to providing a space for special activities and tech classes. - Hour of Code-In December of 2014, LEAP joined 100 million students around the globe by participating in "An Hour of Code" (code.org).
 During this time, all LEAP students completed one hour of computer programming tutorials.
 In one week, 85 students were immersed in Scratch, Python and Java programming languages.
-LEAP also made this available to all Lincoln Public School students and received some additional participation from the public. - Spanish tutoring-For the second year in a row, a Concord Carlisle Spanish teacher is beginning to offer kindergarteners lessons while they are at LEAP.
-This is included in the program's normal monthly fee.

-- Increased collaboration with Drumlin Farm-LEAP is working with Drumlin Farm's Kris Scopinich to bring a week of farm-related opportunities.
+LEAP also made this available to all Lincoln Public School students and received some additional participation from the public.
+Leap participated in this global event this past December, where Minecraft was the theme that helped engage students of all ages. - Increased collaboration with Drumlin Farm-LEAP is working with Drumlin Farm's Kris Scopinich to bring a week of farm-related opportunities.
 Last November LEAP participated in a special program offered by Drumlin farm titled Native Pathways. - Visits from special speakers-LEAP now regularly hosts talks with parents and other guest speakers on particular topics.
-Plans in the near future include a family workshop with science experiments from a parent who is a college professor and a presentation from Lincoln Conservation Director, Tom Gumbart. - Visits from librarians from the Lincoln Public Library-LEAP has long borrowed books from the library in order to increase the diversity of reading materials for children, but has also begun to coordinate periodic visits from librarians to read and discuss particular stories with the students.
+Plans in the near future include a family workshop with science experiments from a parent who is a college professor and a presentation from Lincoln Conservation Director, Tom Gumbart. - Visits from librarians from the Lincoln Public Library-LEAP has long borrowed books from the library in order to increase the diversity of reading materials for children, but has also begun to coordinate periodic visits from librarians to read and discuss particular stories with the students. - Field Trips to Decordova Museum-LEAP takes children on a nature walk through the beautiful woods of Lincoln to get to our local outdoor museum.
+The children learn about their environment, community and fine arts during the walking field trip. - Community Service Day-LEAP participated in community service awareness week, where the children walked laps to raise donations for a canned drive to Rosie's Place, a women's shelter in Boston.
+During the week, the children also made cards for the elderly and sick, learned about Random Acts of Kindness, and played team-building recreational games.